Satellites Communication

 Weapon

-Main articles: Space weapon, Anti-satellite weapon, and Early warning satellite
+Main articles: Space weaponarrow-up-right, Anti-satellite weaponarrow-up-right, and Early warning satellitearrow-up-right

-Since the mid-2000s, satellites have been hacked by militant organizations to broadcast propaganda and to pilfer classified information from military communication networks.[32][33]
-For testing purposes, satellites in low earth orbit have been destroyed by ballistic missiles launched from the Earth.
-Russia, United States, China and India have demonstrated the ability to eliminate satellites.[34]
-In 2007, the Chinese military shot down an aging weather satellite,[34] followed by the US Navy shooting down a defunct spy satellite in February 2008.[35]
-On 18 November 2015, after two failed attempts, Russia successfully carried out a flight test of an anti-satellite missile known as Nudol.[citation needed] On 27 March 2019, India shot down a live test satellite at 300 km altitude in 3 minutes, becoming the fourth country to have the capability to destroy live satellites.[36][37]
+Since the mid-2000s, satellites have been hacked by militant organizations to broadcast propaganda and to pilfer classified information from military communication networks.[32]arrow-up-right[33]arrow-up-right For testing purposes, satellites in low earth orbit have been destroyed by ballistic missiles launched from the Earth.
+Russiaarrow-up-right, United Statesarrow-up-right, Chinaarrow-up-right and Indiaarrow-up-right have demonstrated the ability to eliminate satellites.[34]arrow-up-right In 2007, the Chinesearrow-up-right military shot down an aging weather satellite,[34]arrow-up-right followed by the US Navyarrow-up-right shooting down a defunct spy satellitearrow-up-right in February 2008.[35]arrow-up-right On 18 November 2015, after two failed attempts, Russia successfully carried out a flight test of an anti-satellitearrow-up-right missile known as Nudolarrow-up-right.[citation neededarrow-up-right] On 27 March 2019, India shot down a live test satellite at 300 km altitude in 3 minutes, becoming the fourth country to have the capability to destroy live satellites.[36]arrow-up-right[37]arrow-up-right

 A transponder is typically composed of:

-Most communication satellites are radio relay stations in orbit and carry dozens of transponders, each with a bandwidth of tens of megahertz.
-Most transponders operate on a bent pipe (i.e., u-bend) principle, sending back to Earth what goes into the conduit with only amplification and a shift from uplink to downlink frequency.
+Most communication satellites are radio relayarrow-up-right stations in orbit and carry dozens of transponders, each with a bandwidtharrow-up-right of tens of megahertz.
+Most transponders operate on a bent pipe (i.e., u-bendarrow-up-right) principle, sending back to Earth what goes into the conduit with only amplification and a shift from uplinkarrow-up-right to downlink frequency.
 However, some modern satellites use on-board processing, where the signal is demodulated, decoded, re-encoded and modulated aboard the satellite.
 This type, called a "regenerative" transponder, is more complex, but has many advantages, such as improving the signal to noise ratio as the signal is regenerated from the digital domain, and also permits selective processing of the data in the digital domain.

-With data compression and multiplexing, several video (including digital video) and audio channels may travel through a single transponder on a single wideband carrier.
+With data compressionarrow-up-right and multiplexingarrow-up-right, several videoarrow-up-right (including digital videoarrow-up-right) and audioarrow-up-right channels may travel through a single transponder on a single widebandarrow-up-right carrierarrow-up-right.

-Original analog video only had one channel per transponder, with subcarriers for audio and automatic transmission-identification service ATIS.
-Non-multiplexed radio stations can also travel in single channel per carrier (SCPC) mode, with multiple carriers (analog or digital) per transponder.
-This allows each station to transmit directly to the satellite, rather than paying for a whole transponder or using landlines to send it to an Earth station for multiplexing with other stations.
+Original analog videoarrow-up-right only had one channel per transponder, with subcarriersarrow-up-right for audio and automatic transmission-identification service ATISarrow-up-right.
+Non-multiplexed radio stationsarrow-up-right can also travel in single channel per carrierarrow-up-right (SCPC) mode, with multiple carriers (analog or digital) per transponder.
+This allows each station to transmit directly to the satellite, rather than paying for a whole transponder or using landlinesarrow-up-right to send it to an Earth stationarrow-up-right for multiplexingarrow-up-right with other stations.

-NASA distinguishes between a "transceiver" and "transponder".
+NASA distinguishes between a "transceiverarrow-up-right" and "transponder".
 A transceiver has an independent transmitter and receiver packaged in the same unit.
-In a transponder the transmit carrier frequency is derived from the received signal.
-The frequency linkage allows an interrogating ground station to recover the Doppler shift and thus infer range and speed from a communication signal without allocating power to a separate ranging signal.[2]
+In a transponder the transmit carrier frequencyarrow-up-right is derived from the received signal.
+The frequency linkage allows an interrogating ground station to recover the Doppler shift and thus infer range and speed from a communication signal without allocating power to a separate ranging signal.[2]arrow-up-right

 Transponder equivalent

 A transponder equivalent (TPE) is a normalized way to refer to transponder bandwidth.
-It simply means how many transponders would be used if the same total bandwidths used only 36 MHz transponders.[3][4][5]
-So, for example, the ARSAT-1 has 24 IEEE Ku band transponders: 12 with a bandwidth of 36 MHz, 8 with 54 MHz, and 4 with 72 MHz, which totals to 1152 MHz, or 32 TPE (i.e., 1152 MHz divided by 36 MHz).
+It simply means how many transponders would be used if the same total bandwidths used only 36 MHz transponders.[3]arrow-up-right[4]arrow-up-right[5]arrow-up-right So, for example, the ARSAT-1arrow-up-right has 24 IEEE Ku bandarrow-up-right transponders: 12 with a bandwidth of 36 MHz, 8 with 54 MHz, and 4 with 72 MHz, which totals to 1152 MHz, or 32 TPE (i.e., 1152 MHz divided by 36 MHz).

 The relationship between the apogee (ra), perigee (rp), eccentricity (e), and the semi-major axis (a) of an elliptical orbit